If you’ve read up about ETF investing as a Singaporean, you’re probably familiar with the topic of Ireland-domiciled ETFs vs US-domiciled ETFs.

 But this doesn’t mean that it’s strictly better to invest in Ireland-domiciled ETFs.

-This is because we need to account for the big picture and there are other things to consider when it comes to your investing strategy.
+This is because we need to account for the big picture and there are other things to consider regarding your investing strategy.

-Brokerage fees, availability of fractional shares, etc. are other important factors to think about as well.
+Brokerage fees are an important factor to think about as well.

 Brokerage Fees